 Most of the time, teachers substantially work alone.
 How can anyone tell whether they are any good at what they do?

 In California, districts are not required to consider student test scores when evaluating teachers.

-Of course, the people in a school who are best-positioned to know a teacher's strengths and weaknesses are the ones carrying backpacks: the students.
-In seven states, student surveys are a required element of teacher evaluations according to the 2015 NCTQ report.
-Many schools and districts are experimenting with student feedback as a way to understand teacher strengths and weaknesses.
+As test scores have fallen out of favor, some schools and districts have experimented with student feedback as a way to understand teacher strengths and weaknesses.
 The 2010 National Teacher of the Year, Sarah Brown Wessling, uses a version of the Tripod survey (see image below) to gather student feedback.
 Her version of the survey also includes space for students to write their own response.

-Teachers can "opt out" of being evaluated by students.
+California teachers can "opt out" of being evaluated by students.

 In 2010 the California Association of Student Councils (CASC), a statewide organization of student leaders, argued that evaluation for teachers should include feedback from students.
-The student organization enthusiastically advocated for legislation to facilitate student involvement in teacher evaluation and celebrated passage of SB1422, which appeared to pave the way.
+The student organization enthusiastically advocated for legislation to facilitate student involvement in teacher evaluation and celebrated passage of legislation that appeared to pave the way.
 No funding was provided for such evaluations, however, and student participation in teacher feedback remains rare.
 Ironically, the amended legislation that eventually passed appears to prohibit districts from making student evaluations a required practice: instead, it guarantees each teacher an unlimited option to opt out.
 This is a good example of how advocacy can backfire.

-The lack of effective systems of evaluation for teachers made it difficult for school leaders to argue effectively that they should be able to use judgment in who should go and who should stay.
+The lack of effective teacher evaluation systems made it difficult for school leaders to argue effectively that they should be able to use judgment in who should go and who should stay.
 Professor Eric Hanushek, who strenuously promotes the idea of more judgment in teacher retention, argues that targeted layoffs should be a key strategy for school improvement.
 He says, "If you eliminate the bottom five percent of teachers in terms of effectiveness, or if you replaced five to eight percent of the worst teachers with an average teacher, U.S. achievement would rise to somewhere between Canada and Finland.
 A small number of teachers has a really big impact on the achievement of kids."

 Surveys of voters, parents and teachers tend to agree that the system is failing to take action when teachers are ineffective; inaction on this issue became one of the core arguments in the 2014 case Vergara vs. California.